Coping with loss on Valentine’s Day

 Valentine’s Day is a special day meant to show those you love most that you care about them, but for some this day could trigger feelings of grief because their loved one has passed away.
 One Baylor College of Medicine expert discusses how one might cope with these feelings.

 “Valentine’s Day is one of the days that might be stressful for some people if they have lost someone special to them.
-There might be memories that reemerge that can make someone sad,” said Dr. Jin Han, assistant professor in the Menninger Department of Psychiatry and Behavioral Sciences at Baylor.
+There might be memories that reemerge that can make someone sad,” said Dr. Jin Han, associate professor in the Menninger Department of Psychiatry and Behavioral Sciences at Baylor.
 “There are some ways to cope with this to feel better though.”

 “Isolation can actually lead to feeling more depressed or it can lead to unnecessary thinking because you are alone with your own thoughts,” Han said.

 “It can be really helpful to talk about your memories of your loved one and to share what you are feeling,” he said.
-“Some people even go the cemetery to pay their respects.
+“Some people even go to the cemetery to pay their respects.
 Doing so actually helps them feel better because they feel that it’s a way to let their loved one know that they haven’t forgotten about them.”

-Han cautioned that for other people this might actually be more stressful so it’s important that the person cope in a different way if this is not helpful.
+Han cautioned that for other people this actually might be more stressful so it’s important that the person cope in a different way if this is not helpful.

 There are ways that family members and friends can step up and help the grieving person as well, he said.